langjam/langjam/README.md

 Welcome to Lang Jam, a weekend coding jam.
 It carries much of the spirit of game jams, where teams create a video game in a weekend.
 In Lang Jam, you and your teammates will create a programming language based on the theme for that jam.

-The next Lang Jam (#0002) is live!
-It started on **Friday the 3rd of December, starting at [7pm UK time](https://everytimezone.com/?t=61a95e00,474)** and runs for 7 days, ending on [7pm on the following Friday](https://everytimezone.com/?t=61b29880,474) (the 10th of December).
-In this time, you'll be allowed 48 total hours to work on code and 12 total hours to work on documentation and presentation.
-You can submit projects [here](https://github.com/langjam/jam0002).
+The next Lang Jam (#0002) is done!
+It started on **Friday the 3rd of December, starting at [7pm UK time](https://everytimezone.com/?t=61a95e00,474)** and ran for 7 days, ending on [7pm on the following Friday](https://everytimezone.com/?t=61b29880,474) (the 10th of December).
+In this time, you were allowed 48 total hours to work on code and 12 total hours to work on documentation and presentation.
+Projects are [here](https://github.com/langjam/jam0002).

 If you're interested in working with others on the jam, or want to chat, we also have a [discord](https://discord.gg/YxuJPVuyQ9).